 When it comes to probiotics, most people think of digestion.
 We get it — after all, Probulin is all about digestive care.
 But we’re also thinking about your external health.
 Probiotics are changing skin care.
-You skin, as you know, is your body’s largest organ, and in many ways, the most vulnerable.
-The skin is subject to damage from the environment as well as from, pollutants, and many other challenges.
+Your skin, as you know, is your body’s largest organ, and in many ways, the most vulnerable.
+The skin is subject to exposure from the environment as well as from, pollutants, and other challenges.

-So perhaps it’s not too surprising to discover that skin health can be supported and nurtured using both topical and internal probiotics.
+So perhaps it’s not too surprising to discover that healthy looking skin can be supported and nurtured using both topical and internal probiotics.

 How It Works

-Probiotics have been shown to protect your skin both externally (applied directly to your skin) and internally (ingesting a digestive probiotic supplement).
+Probiotics have been shown to support your skin both externally (applied directly to your skin) and internally (ingesting a digestive probiotic supplement).
 Applied topically, probiotics benefit skin health by:

-Taken internally, probiotics help promote a healthy balance of “good bacteria” in the gut, which in turn benefits your skin.
+Taken internally, probiotics help maintain a healthy balance of “good bacteria” in the gut, which in turn benefits your skin.
 Here’s how probiotics help:

 - Support healthier more youthful appearance of the skin